LunaNotes

 [28:46]

-but it also led to a much more calm situation on the ground.
+much more calm situation on the ground.

 [28:50]

-We've also seen, and you've seen this
+We've also seen and you've seen this

 [28:51]

-with your own eyes play out,
+with your own eyes play out.
+Uh the

 [28:53]

-the local police and the state police have now
+local police and the state police have

 [28:55]

-cooperated in the arrests of left wing agitators
+now cooperated in the arrests of

-and criminals who are unlawfully obstructing
+are unlawfully obstructing immigration

-immigration enforcement and their efforts.
+enforcement in their efforts.
+So this is

 [29:11]

-And I think the situation on the ground proves that.
+think the situation on the ground proves

 [29:14]

-Are those, like, written agreements that --
+>> Are those like written agreements that

 [29:15]

-they've been signed by various officials in the state?
+they've been signed by various officials

 [29:18]

-Karoline Leavitt: These are agreements that have been made
+>> These are agreements that have been made

 [29:20]